 Staggered Square Tile

-Square tiles lend themselves to staggered tile transitions, too!
+Square tiles lend themselves to staggered transitions, too!
 This shower tile creates a back-to-back staircase transition to flaunt a unique black and white design.
 Another idea?
 Create a tetris-like transition with bright colors that pop.

 Staggered Rectangle Tile